qmk/qmk_firmware/docs/feature_macros.md

 };
 ```

-What happens here is this:
-We first define a new custom keycode in the range not occupied by any other keycodes.
-Then we use the `process_record_user` function, which is called whenever a key is pressed or released, to check if our custom keycode has been activated.
+What happens here is this: we first define a new custom keycode in the range not occupied by any other keycodes.
+Then, we use the `process_record_user` function, which is called whenever a key is pressed or released, to check if our custom keycode has been activated.

-If yes, we send the string `"QMK is the best thing ever!"` to the computer via the `SEND_STRING` macro (this is a C preprocessor macro, not to be confused with QMK macros).
-We return `true` to indicate to the caller that the key press we just processed should continue to be processed as normal (as we didn't replace or alter the functionality).
+If yes, we send the string `"QMK is the best thing ever!"` to the computer via the `SEND_STRING` macro (this is a C preprocessor macro, not to be confused with QMK macros), and we return `true` to indicate to the caller that the key press we just processed should continue to be processed as normal (as we didn't replace or alter the functionality).

 Finally, we define the keymap so that the first button activates our macro and the second button is just an escape button.

 ::: tip
 It is recommended to use the `SAFE_RANGE` macro as per [Customizing Functionality](https://docs.qmk.fm/custom_quantum_functions#defining-a-new-keycode).
 :::

 You might want to add more than one macro.
 You can do that by adding another keycode and adding another case to the switch statement, like so:

 ```c
 enum custom_keycodes {